 Making classic puff pastry can sound intimidating and time-consuming.
 From the big block of butter that is wrapped in dough and then rolled and folded to hours of refrigeration, it is one of those things that seems like it should be left up to the experts.
-But this rough puff pastry (or puff pastry cheat) is easy and tastes so much better than the frozen store-bought.
+But this rough puff pastry is easy and tastes so much better than store-bought frozen puff pastry.
+We use it for everything from our cherry puff pastry turnovers and mini puff pastry apple pies to our puff pastry breakfast tart and turkey pot pie with puff pastry.

 Puff Pastry vs Rough Puff Pastry

-The biggest difference between puff pastry and rough puff pastry is how the butter is incorporated.
-With traditional puff pastry, a slab of butter is wrapped in dough and then it is rolled and folded multiple times creating alternating layers of dough and butter.
-With rough puff pastry, the butter is broken into smaller pieces, layered in the dough, and then folded and rolled.
+The biggest difference between full puff and rough puff pastry is how the butter is incorporated.
+In traditional full puff pastry, a slab of butter is wrapped in dough, then rolled and folded multiple times, creating alternating layers of dough and butter.
+Rough puff pastry (or cheater puff pastry) is made by breaking the butter into smaller pieces, layering it in the dough, and then folding and rolling the pastry to create the flaky layers.
+While it is not as good as the real deal, it still produces flaky, buttery layers.

-There are versions of rough puff that incorporate the smaller pieces of dough into the flour mixture using a fork or food processor similar to how pie dough is made.
-Our version uses grated butter that is wrapped in dough and folded and rolled so it is closer to traditional puff pastry.
+There are versions of rough puff pastry that incorporate the smaller pieces of dough into the flour mixture using a fork or food processor, similar to how pie crust is made.
+Our homemade rough puff pastry recipe uses grated butter wrapped in dough and folded and rolled, so it is closer to traditional puff pastry.

-You only need 5 ingredients for this rough puff pastry – butter, flour, sugar, salt, and water.
+For this rough puff pastry, you only need five ingredients: butter, all-purpose flour, sugar, salt, and ice-cold water.

 The ingredient measurements are listed in the printable recipe below.